 - 4 to 4.5 cups water for pressure cooking the dals

-- 5 green chilies or as required (reduce the number of chilies if you want)
+- 2 to 3 green chilies or as required (reduce the number of chilies if you want)

-- 1 small onion, finely chopped, approx 3 tbsp chopped onions
+- 1 small to medium-sized onion finely chopped, approx ¼ to ⅓ cup chopped onions

-- 1 small tomato, finely chopped, approx ¼ cup chopped tomatoes
+- 1 small to medium-sized tomato chopped, approx ¼ to ⅓ cup chopped tomatoes

-- 2.5 to 3 tbsp peanut oil or any vegetable oil
+- 2.5 to 3 tablespoon Butter or any neutral flavored oil or ghee

-- 6-7 mint leaves, chopped or chiffonade for garnishing
+- 6 to 7 mint leaves chopped or chiffonade for garnishing

 - salt as required